DeveloperMelange/developermelange.github.io/_posts/2020-10-01-038-focus-on-agile-or-development-practices.md

 ---
 layout: post
 number: 38
-title: "Focus on Agile or Development practitces?"
+title: "Focus on Agile or Development practices?"
 date: 2020-11-01 07:00:00 +0100
 intro: "We discuss with David whether it is important to train on Agile development or more on development practices."
 guest: